annielnguyen/Tech-Blog/README.md

 MySQL
 Express Session

-Clone the repo, navigate to the root folder, run the following command in your termina;:
+Clone the repo, navigate to the root folder, run the following command in your terminal:

 node server.js